mikekwright/nixvim/README.md

-# Nixvim template
+# Neovim config in nix

 Starting on this template to get my neovim configuration working with nix.

-This template gives you a good starting point for configuring nixvim standalone.
+This template gives you a good starting point and hopefully a more lua driven and simple/clear process for working with neovim.

 ## Configuring